yappeizhen/portfolio-website-boilerplate/README.md

 # Link to view deployed website
 View my portfolio, the completed version of this boilerplate, [here](https://yappeizhen-7ea44.web.app/)

+# For use as a template
+All data fields used in the template can be edited in the file src/assets/data/personalInfo.js and are automatically populated on the view pages.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).